shaps80/Peek/README.md

 ```

 Now you can press `CMD+CTRL+Z` (or use the Menu option) to show/hide Peek in your Simulator.

+# What is Peek?

+Peek is an open source framework that provides runtime inspection of your application while its running on your device (or Simulator).

+- Developers can use Peek to inspect their user interfaces at runtime.
+- Designers can verify that the applications meets their design specifications.
+- Testers and QA can check accessibility identifiers, validate behaviour and report issues.

+Peek is a tool to aide you at all stages of your development process.

 # How does Peek work?